rafalmas/gript/package/README.md

 You can list all of the available tasks by running the command:

     gulp --tasks

+## TypeScript compilation
+If you develop your app in the TypeScript, files will be compiled and then injected.
+The example setup uses [DefinitelyTyped](http://definitelytyped.org/) to get the TypeScript types definitions.
+They are being downloaded by [Bower](http://bower.io/).
+ We assume that they will be downloaded to `app/bower_components/DefinitelyTyped` directory, which is excluded from the TypeScript linting.
+ The resulting JavaScript files will be placed in the `target/tmp/js` directory.

 <a name="injection"></a>
 ## Compiled files injection